sajayantony/obom_cli/README.md

 # SBOM to OCI Artiafact

-This is a simple tool to convert a SBOM to a OCI Artifact and push to a target registry
+This is a simple tool to convert a SBOM to a OCI Artifact and push the SPFX to a target registry with annotations.

-# Build
+## Build

 ```bash
 go build -ldflags "-s -w" -o obom main.go